jerryanimaku/Django-CRM/README.md

-This is a A Django-based web application for managing and displaying records with pagination support.
+This is a Django-based web application for managing and displaying records with pagination support.
 Features include an interactive user interface, efficient database querying, and customizable page views to enhance performance and user experience.